elvishkarki/ACS730-Group1-Project/README.md

 #Setting up permission of the file 'Key' to only read and write by owner to make it sure.
 chmod 600 Key
 ```
-xiii.
-Connect To private VMs, in the bastion host Linux command interface
+14. Connect To private VMs, in the bastion host Linux command interface
 ```
 ssh -i Key ec2-user@private-ip- Group1-Private-Amazon-Linux-0
 logout